Frequently Asked Questions

 It is really important to choose a broad spectrum sunscreen that protects your skin from both UVA & UVB rays.
 UVA is responsible for skin "aging", and UVB is what generates a "burn" or redness to the skin, both of which can contribute to skin cancers.
 It is reported that two in three Australians will be diagnosed with some form of skin cancer by the age of 70.

-And remember, the best sunscreen is the one that you feel good about wearing every day.
-Choose an SPF 50 if possible.
-For sporting and active days, choose a waterproof sunscreen.
+The best sunscreen is the one that you feel good about wearing every day.
+Choose an SPF 50+ for very high protection if possible, and for sporting and active days, choose a sunscreen with water resistant protection.
 Otherwise, it really is a matter of personal choice.

-Our sunscreens are packed full of skin-loving goodies and nourishing emollients to keep your skin looking and feeling hydrated, while you focus on the fun stuff!
+Our sunscreens are packed full of nourishing, skin-loving ingredients to keep your skin looking and feeling hydrated, while you focus on the fun stuff!

 Do I need to use sunscreen every day?

 Applying sunscreen every morning should be an essential part of your daily routine.
-In fact, anytime the UV rating is above 3 (which it is in post parts of Australia every day of the year, you should be wearing an SPF.
+In fact, anytime the UV rating is above 3 (which in post parts of Australia is is every day of the year), you should be wearing an SPF.

 Up to 90% of skin aging and most skin cancers are caused by unprotected sun exposure.
 The damage is cumulative, and in Australia, can occur in as little as 10 minutes in the sun.